- About The School

-At the school’s annual Leadership Retreat earlier this year, a group of around 150 senior and junior faculty brainstormed in teams how to boost collaboration and engagement among their peers.
+At the School of Medicine’s annual Leadership Retreat earlier this year, a group of around 150 senior and junior faculty brainstormed in teams how to boost collaboration and engagement among their peers.
 The teams generated a rich and broad range of ideas which resulted in four pilot projects.

 To enhance work satisfaction and enable greater productivity, we are asking all faculty and staff to identify bureaucratic challenges they face in their daily work and identify potential solutions that will reduce or eliminate them.
 We are looking for quick and creative solutions that will have a significant impact on the school community.
 A good example of an administrative success story is MyAccess single sign on, developed by ITS, which simplified life for many of us.
 The top solutions will be implemented with support from the Dean’s Office.

 From the 39 submitted proposals, we have selected the following to pursue within the next 60-90 days: